Bioconductor/BiocManager/README-Translation.md

 ## What to target?

-My understanding is that languages and dialects are treated hierarchically -- `es` provides a 'Spanish' translation, whereas `es_CA` is Catalan.
-I believe that if the user is in `es_CA`, but the only translation available is `es`, then they would recieve the `es` translation.
-Thus it seems like the greatest value comes from providing base translations, with dialects pursued on a second iteration.
+My understanding is that languages and varieties are treated hierarchically -- `es` provides a 'Spanish' translation, whereas `es_MX` is Mexican Spanish.
+I believe that if the user is in `es_MX`, but the only translation available is `es`, then they would receive the `es` translation.
+Thus it seems like the greatest value comes from providing base translations, with varieties pursued on a second iteration.

 # Next steps